roman-milk/roman-milk.github.io/miranda-and-geraldine.md

  "Don't shake your head.
 You've got to help me get in there, please!
 I've got to tell them I'm sorry and take them home," Miranda cried.
 "I love them both so much, I'll die without them," she said, with honesty and feeling shaking her body.

  "Sure, I should have guessed.
 Of course I'll help.
 It won't be easy though, once the papers are signed that's it," Kate said, and wrapped her arms around the hurt and angry Miranda.
-Report_Story #1